This page is sponsored by:

 TELEVISION SERIES

 Rawhide, 1959-1965 CBS TV Series.
-Fleming portrayed Gil Favor for the entire run.
+Fleming portrayed Gil Favor from 1959 to 1965.
 Also in the regular cast was Clint Eastwood

 Major Dell Conway of the Flying Tigers, 1951-1952 DuMont TV Series.
 Fleming portrayed Major Dell Conway from April to May 1951